NBK-code/Time_Series_Data/README.md

 1. Mean is constant.
 2. Standard Deviation is constant.
 3. No seasonality or cyclicity.
+4. Augmented Dickey-Fuller (ADF) test can be used to identify stationary data.
-4. Non-stationary data can be converted into stationary data by differencing.
+5. Non-stationary data can be converted into stationary data by differencing.

 ## EDA
 1. Dealing with time series data involves a lot of data analysis.